 Instead computers on a network create their own local DNS records and store them locally in cache. (computer memory).

-In this tutorial you will learn how mDNS works and how to perform mDNS queries using the avahi utility tools and the dns-sd tool from the Bonjour sdk.
+In this tutorial you will learn how the mDNS protocol works and how to perform mDNS queries using the avahi utility tools, and the dns-sd tool from the Bonjour sdk.

 - How mDNS works